 After 90 days, you are allowed to have a rider (12 years or older) and/or a pet.
 The driver is responsible for maintaining cleanliness in the truck.

-WDS has dispatcher or driver managers in the office 24 hours a day 7 days a week.
+WDS has dispatcher or driver managers in the office or available by phone 24 hours a day 7 days a week.

 WDS runs late model Freightliner Cascadia